morganthomas/winning-arguments/winning-arguments.md

  * An **act of speech** is, in other words, the action of speaking.
  * A **speech act** is an action performed *by* speaking.

+Here "speaking" should be taken as inclusive of writing, and linguistic communication in general.

 ## Truth

 What is truth?
 What does it mean for something to be true?
 Here are two definitions of "truth" that I looked up on Google: